electricimp/imp-central-impt/DevelopmentGuide.md

 #### Go To Production ####

-If you are developing production firmware, whether application, factory or both, you may want to keep the impCentral API entities your created, especially the final builds, but still do some minimal clean-up after your development activities are complete.
+If you are developing production firmware, whether application, factory fixture, factory test or all, you may want to keep the impCentral API entities your created, especially the final builds, but still do some minimal clean-up after your development activities are complete.

 1. Go to the `factory` directory.

-2. Delete all unnecessary builds of your factory firmware code (*flagged* builds will not be deleted).
+2. Delete all unnecessary builds of your factory fixture firmware code (*flagged* builds will not be deleted).

 ```
 > impt dg builds --remove